-In this tutorial we will guide you step-by-step on How to use the elements of Blogger’s HTML Editor, Their function and How to use Post Settings.
+Are you new to Blogger and want to fully understand Blogger HTML Editor and Post Settings?
+You’re in the right place.
+In this tutorial, I will guide you step-by-step on How to use the elements of Blogger’s HTML Editor, their function, and How to use Post Settings.

-- Title Bar is a place where you type the title of a post.
-Title shouldn’t be too long.
+Title Bar is a place where you add the title of your post.
+Title shouldn’t be too long and shouldn’t be too short.
+It should also contain the main keywords of your content.

-- Click the Pencil icon at your top-left to expand the view options.
+- Click the Pencil (Edit) icon at your top-left to expand the editor’s view options.

 Read this post to learn basic HTML tags & CSS that are commonly used:

-- Right arrow is for Redo, means to go one step forward.
+- On Blogger Editor, Left Arrow is for Undo, means to go one step back, and the Right Arrow is for Redo, means to go one step forward.

-- Font Type lists you different type of fonts like Arial, Courier, Georgia, Times etc.
+Font Type lists you different type of fonts like Arial, Courier, Georgia, Times, Verdana, etc.

-- Click the “TT” icon to expand the different font-sizes.
+- Click the A icon to expand the Font Types.

 - If you want to apply font-size to a specific word or line, select that text before you apply the font-size.